 - What if you had issues with your setup?

 It is now far too late to make any changes to maximize your solar energy – also known as your money.

-The Eyedro EYEFI system monitors your solar generation AND your consumption at the same time.
+The EYEDRO-HOME system monitors your solar generation or your consumption.
+With a second EYEDRO-HOME system, you can monitor solar generation, grid consumption, and net consumption.
 This NET METERING is the key to understanding your electrical ecosystem and how to maximize your return.
-Homeowners and Business owners alike can access this information in several ways, including through mobile phones, tablets and computers.
+Homeowners and Business owners alike can access this information in several ways, including through mobile phones, tablets, and computers.